The following entities with which it shares clinicopathological features are unified by this term and should no longer be used 11,12:

 - “segmental groove pancreatitis,” involvement of the pancreatic head

-The most relevant differential diagnosis of groove pancreatitis (particularly in its segmental form) is pancreatic adenocarcinoma of the head of the pancreas.
+- pancreatic adenocarcinoma of the head of the pancreas is the most relevant differential diagnosis of paraduodenal pancreatitis (particularly in its segmental form).
 Needle tissue (FNA) samples may be a challenge for the interpreting pathologist

 - 1. Blasbalg R, Baroni RH, Costa DN et-al. MRI features of groove pancreatitis.
 AJR Am J Roentgenol.
 2007;189 (1): 73-80. doi:10.2214/AJR.06.1244 - Pubmed citation